IOSgeeks/DatingApp/README.md

 * User can create a new account
 * User can login
 * User can search for other users according to location
-* User can click on a like button
+* User can like a blog
 * User can follow/unfollow another user
 * User can view a feed of blogs
 * User can update profile
+* CUNY student verification

 ### 2. Screen Archetypes